Iwumezie-pamela/Iwumezie-pamela/README.md

 **⭐️About Me**
 - 👀 I’m interested in building responsive website and i'm presently practicing with frontend mentor and youytube
-- 🌱 I’m currently learning indepth JavaScript and reactjs funndamentals
+- 🌱 I’m currently learning indepth JavaScript and reactjs fundamentals
 - 💞️  I’m looking to collaborate on open-source projects in frontend development.
 - 📫 How to reach me **iwumeziep@gmail.com**